 2 tablespoons of whole milk

-2 tablespoon fresh Italian flat-leaf parsley, finely chopped
+2 tablespoons fresh Italian flat-leaf parsley, finely chopped

 1 to 1 1/4 cups seasoned breadcrumbs, Italian-style